 ‘I love nothing more than crossing state lines.
-The thought of doing this on a main street in between Bristol, Tennessee and Bristol, Virginia was too good an opportunity to pass up…’
+The thought of doing this on the main street in between Bristol, Tennessee and Bristol, Virginia was too good an opportunity to pass up…’

 Twice the Fun…